What to Do When You're in a Funky Creative Rut with Writing

 Don't leap out the door; put one foot in front of the other and soon you'll get where you're going.
 This is how everything is accomplished: with the accumulation of a lot of baby steps.

 JUST KEEP SWIMMING.
 DON'T STOP BELIEVING.
-KEEP GOING!
+(Are you hearing Dory and then that song with this?)

 It takes 30-days to develop a habit.
 Don't write one day and give up.
 You've got to be in this for the long haul.